How Corporate Venturing Is Accelerating The Growth of Indian Startups

 Corporate venturing is a win-win deal for both the startup and the Corporate innovation.
 For the startup, corporate venturing provides a significant boost during their early stages, while corporations get innovative products and solutions as part of the deal.
 Corporate Venture Capital also provides startups with a live business environment.
 Leveraging corporates’ resources, startups can test, improve and iterate their products or services, which can be extremely important for startups targetting the B2B market.

 As per the data from Inc42, CVC funding participation in startups is growing at an annual average growth rate of 7%.
 Also, 39 active CVCs in India have invested in 144 Indian startups for the period between 2015 to Q3 2020.
 Around 31 startups got funded annually via CVCs in India between 2015 and 2019 on average.

 In April 2021, Amazon India announced a $250 million ‘Smbhav venture fund‘ to invest in Indian startups and entrepreneurs focused on tech-led innovations.
-Not only Amazon but global tech firms like Microsoft, Google, Qualcomm are supporting the Indian startup ecosystem through corporate venturing.
+Amazon and other global tech firms like Microsoft, Google, and Qualcomm support the Indian startup ecosystem through corporate venturing.

 Few Notable Corporate Venture Capital firms are

 - Microsoft’s M12 (Microsoft)